Master of Science in Business Management

 Programme Intended Learning Outcomes

-- Utilise Critical, Creative and Design Thinking.
-Graduates should demonstrate the ability to think critically and creatively within the domain of general management’s responsibilities, and to apply methods associated with Design Thinking.
+Learning Objective: Demonstrate the ability to think critically and creatively within the domain of general management’s responsibilities, and to apply methods associated with Design Thinking.

-- Communicate Effectively.
-Graduates should be able to present reasoned arguments effectively, both verbally and in writing.
+Learning Objective: Present reasoned arguments effectively, both verbally and in writing.

-- Have Self Knowledge and be Able to Reflect.
-Graduates should have the ability and self-knowledge required to prepare themselves for new settings and reflect effectively on their performance in those settings.
+Learning Objective: Illustrate the ability and self-knowledge required to prepare themselves for new settings and reflect effectively on their performance in those settings.

-- Have a Global Outlook.
-Graduates should have the ability to demonstrate a global outlook and an understanding of cultural diversity, as evidenced by an understanding of globalisation, the dimensions along which cultures vary and the implications of both for business.
+Learning Objective: Demonstrate a global outlook and an understanding of cultural diversity, as evidenced by an understanding of globalisation, the dimensions along which cultures vary and the implications of both for business.

-- Think Ethically.
-Graduates should be able to identify and resolve ethical issues as they arise in the context of general management and corporate social responsibility.
+Learning Objective: Identify and resolve ethical issues as they arise in the context of general management and corporate social responsibility.

 Recognition & Prospects

 The development of managerial knowledge and skills is a significant community need in any society that seeks to build on the opportunities inherent in a changing world.
-This programme is designed to provide students with a set of soft skills and integrative skills needed to function in a global environment.
+This programme is designed to provide students with a set of soft skills and the integrative skills required to function in a global environment.

 The programme requires a total of 42 credits.